kevininder/Interactive-Google-Sheet-Syncing-with-Folders/README.md

 # Interactive-Google-Sheet-Syncing-with-Folders
 A straightforward approach to make your Google Sheet interactive and responsive.
-Simply choose the range of table contents you prefer and adjust the settings to your liking.
+Simply choose a range of table contents you prefer and adjust the settings to your liking.
 For more details, follow the instruction down below and comments in the codes.

 ## How to use it
 1. Implement it on Google Apps Script.